Updated: May 6

 But what about all those mothers whose children aren't here anymore?
 Whether from miscarriage, stillbirth, accident, disease, adoption...they are still Moms.
 What most people tend to do...is nothing.
 Say nothing.
 Avoid the subject altogether.
 Don't bring up Mother's Day because you don't want to add these bereaved parents' sadness.
 The thing is, that often tends to make it worse.
 To ignore their role of being a mother can be crushing.

-This Mother's Day, I encourage you to be brave and begin a conversation with those women who have lost a child.
-In 2019, I had the opportunity to deliver a TEDx Talk on How and Why You Should Talk to Bereaved Parents.
+If meeting us at our virtual Option B Gathering group doesn't feel right for you, I encourage you to be brave to watch this TEDx Talk on How and Why You Should Talk to Bereaved Parents.
+I had the honor of delivering this important idea in 2019.
 In my research for the speech, I learned a new word...vilomah.
 It's ancient Sanskrit and means "against the natural order."
 A perfect way to describe what being a vilomah feels like.
 Our children should not go before us.
 In my TEDx Talk, I share the Vilomah Voice Playbook, a simple, three-step process on speaking to bereaved parents, or vilomahs, as I now call myself.

 Let’s start a conversation, I promise it will be worth it.